NeelimaSharma/neelimasharma.github.io/_pages/about.md

 ![myimg](docs/assets/images/profile.png){: width="250px"}

+In my research, I am interested in learning the effect of mechanics on the morphology, control, and development of animals.
+In my past research, I explored the role of mechanical stability on animal morphology and neural control.
+More recently, I am understanding the role of mechanics in the morphogenesis and function of the vertebrate musculoskeletal system.

-I am a Postdoctoral Scholar in the [Shubin Lab](shubinlab.uchicago.edu) at the Department of Organismal Biology and Anatomy at the University of Chicago.
+I am presently a Postdoctoral Scholar in the [Shubin Lab](shubinlab.uchicago.edu) at the Department of Organismal Biology and Anatomy, University of Chicago.
 My Ph.D. was at the Department of Mechanical Engineering and Materials Sciences at Yale University in the [Biomechanics and Control Lab](mvlab.yale.edu) under the mentorship of Prof. Madhu Venkadesan.

-I am interested in learning the effect of mechanics on the morphology, control, and development of animals.
-My Ph.D. explored the role of mechanical stability on animal morphology and neural control.
-In my postdoctoral research, I am learning about the role of mechanics in the morphogenesis and function of the vertebrate musculoskeletal system.

 <!-- [Other website](https://campuspress.yale.edu/nsharma/) -->